 By using data and analytics, businesses can see which channels are performing well and adjust their strategy accordingly.
 This helps them to use their resources in the most efficient way possible.
 Integrated marketing communications is a powerful tool that can help businesses to reach their goals.
 By promoting a consistent message across all channels, businesses can control the narrative around their brand.
 Additionally, IMC allows businesses to track and measure the success of their campaigns.
 This helps them to use their resources in the most efficient way possible.

-The marketing communication model is a tool that can be used to create a strategic plan for marketing communications.
+Communication is a tool that can be used to create a strategic plan for marketing.
 It is important to consider all of the elements of the model when creating a plan, as each element plays a role in the success of the overall strategy.
 By taking the time to understand each element and how it works together, you can create a plan that will effectively communicate your message to your target audience.

 When creating a marketing communication model, it is important to consider your objectives, target audience, and the channels that you will use to reach them.
 By doing this, you can develop a plan that is tailored to your specific needs and that will reach your target audience in the most effective way.